KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS23-ATV.md

 *A: Settings -> System -> About -> Click 'Build number' several times.*

 Q: How to enable root access?
 *A: LineageOS no longer has built-in root management for applications.
-You can have root access via ADB after enabling Settings -> System -> Developer options -> Rooted debugging or serial console.
+You can have root access via ADB after enabling Settings -> System -> Developer options -> Rooted debugging, SSH (see FAQ below), or serial console.
 It is also possible to install Magisk following instructions later in the FAQ.*

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.*